Aimcomlt/myblog.github.io/_posts/2020-01-31-abi-overview.md

 ### libc
 Libc is generally backward-compatible, however nowadays glibc provides versions for its exported symbols, meaning that program compiled with newer glibc cannot be run on older version.
-This is why some people keep and old Linux version on a build server for compiling and linking against old libc.
+This is why some people keep old Linux version on a build server for compiling and linking against old libc.

 ### Shared libraries